 Supposedly, yum yum sauce is not spicy and is made with ketchup, not chilies.
 But both sauces make a great addition to fried proteins and as a fried rice sauce.

 The tofu press is used to make the tofu more firm.
-Mainly when it will be used to fry and or marinate; learn more about Tofu Press.
+Mainly when it is used to fry and/or marinate; learn more about Tofu Press.

 These oils can withstand high heat at 400 degrees or more before releasing smoke.
 I recommend Avocado or Canola Oils.
 Learn more about High Smoke Point Oils.

 Toasted sesame oil, as its name suggests, toasted sesame seeds give the oil a more intensified nuttier taste.
-And this oil is mainly used to finish dishes, not to cook with it.
+This oil is mainly used to finish dishes, not to cook with it.

 Tofu Recipes